Supreme Court maintains FDA approval of abortion pill, preserving access for now

 "The district court countermanded a scientific judgment FDA has maintained across five administrations; nullified the approval of a drug that has been safely used by millions of Americans over more than two decades; and upset reliance interests in a healthcare system that depends on the availability of mifepristone as an alternative to surgical abortion for women who choose to lawfully terminate their early pregnancies," the Justice Department wrote to the court.

-The Biden administration asked the Supreme Court to pause aspects of a federal appeals court decision that limited how late into a pregnancy mifepristone could be taken, who could prescribe it, and how it could be dispensed.
+The Biden administration asked the Supreme Court to pause the district court's order and aspects of a federal appeals court decision that limited how late into pregnancy mifepristone could be taken, who could prescribe it, and how it could be dispensed.
 The U.S. Court of Appeals for the 5th Circuit put on hold the most significant part of the district court's decision — halting the FDA's approval of mifepristone — but blocked the actions by the agency since 2016 that relaxed the rules surrounding the drug.

 The appeals court also sped up the Biden administration's appeal of the district court decision, setting arguments for May 17.